The Department of Theatre offers graduate courses and graduate degrees in theatre.

 Performing Arts Center laboratories are available in two theatres, shops, a complete television studio and radio station.
 Several graduate assistantships are available.

 Masters of Arts in Theatre

-The Department of Theatre offers the following degrees in theatre: Master of Arts, Master of Science, Thesis or Non-Thesis.
+The Department of Theatre offers the following degree in theatre: Master of Arts Thesis or Non-Thesis.
 In addition, a comprehensive minor in theatre is available for doctoral students.

 Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Theatre.

 THE 511 - Dramatic Theory